jcelerier/cninja/README.md

 # cninja - an opinionated frontend to cmake
 ![Build status](https://github.com/jcelerier/cninja/workflows/Build/badge.svg)

-A project trying to set 22th century defaults to CMake calls, with a simplified syntax for the most common needs during development.
+A project trying to set 22th century defaults to CMake calls, with a simplified syntax for the most common needs during development and an emphasis on build speed.

 ## Features